 - Remove tripping hazards.
 Keep floors and other surfaces clutter-free.
 Remove objects such as magazine racks, coffee tables and floor lamps.

 For more information from the Home Instead network and the Alzheimer’s Association about safeguarding a home for someone with Alzheimer’s, visit the Alzheimer’s Association.
-You’ll also learn more about how to deal with wandering and other common Alzheimer-related behavioral symptoms in the book “Confidence to Care”, as well as the accompanying free mobile app.

 While there are many ways to be proactive in helping to minimize wandering behavioral symptoms, it’s also important to know what to do when the unexpected happens.
 Check out what to do in a Wandering 911 situation.